 Here’s a few things to remember.

 Things that will help with using these strategies.

 Accepting that its okay to feel uncomfortable at times because it happens to us all.

 Feeling uncomfortable, or embarrassed, is something that happens to us all.
 It might be general discomfort when talking about sex or it might be related to certain topics (like how many partners you may have had in the past).

-So an important part of sex education in the home, is in accepting that we all get embarrassed, and that it will get easier, the more you talk!
-My book, The Sex Education Answer Book, includes activities that can help you to get more comfy with this sex ed thing.
+So an important part of sex education in the home is in accepting that we all get embarrassed and that it will get easier, the more you talk!
+My book, The Sex Education Answer Book, includes activities that can help you to get more comfortable with talking.

 A great example of this is contraception.
 Your 7 year old might ask you a question like this, “Do you make a baby every time you have sex?’.
 And you might say ‘No, a woman can take special medicine that can stop her from making a baby’.
 Now, at the age of 7, you aren’t going to give them lots of details about contraception, because they aren’t really all that interested.
 You will leave the details until they are more curious or when it is more relevant ie closer to the time that they might be thinking about having sex.